F6ITU/50W_RF_Amp/README.md

 https://wiki.electrolab.fr/Projets:Lab:2017:Peripheriques_Angelia#Alexiares_lpf

 The code name Diomede was given to this amplifier to match the OpenHPSDR naming scheme.
-Diomedes, hero of the Illiad, was one of the most powerful warrior of the Argian clan, opponent of Appolo the defender of Troy.
-Appolo is the code name of the very first amplifier associated with a low-pass filter proposed by the OpenHPSDR
+Diomedes, hero of the Illiad, was one of the most powerful warrior of the Argian clan, opponent of Apollo the defender of Troy.
+Apollo is the code name of the very first amplifier and low-pass filter tanddem proposed by the OpenHPSDR

 https://openhpsdr.org/apollo.php